In the old version of the site, waxed paper was filed under "Other equipment"

 But considering the many ways it has managed to make itself indispensable during my many candlemaking sessions, I have decided to give it a well deserved promotion and include it in the chapter dedicated to the equipment you MUST have!

-Its nickname of baking paper gives it away: waxed paper doesn't mind a bit being used in an oven.
-This will come very handy when you need to clean your metal molds or any other metal accessory: wick pins, wick holders, needles, you name it.
-Just put a sheet of waxed paper on a rack at the bottom of the oven, set the heat to 180°F and place your metal molds and other tools on the paper.
+- Baking paper - also known as bakery paper or parchment paper.
+This is the type you should get.
+It is a non-stick, heat-resistant greaseproof paper that can be used for almost everything in candle making.
+Its heat-resistant properties are very useful when you need to clean your metal molds or any other metal accessory: wick pins, wick holders, needles, you name it.
+Just put a sheet of baking paper on a rack at the bottom of the oven, set the heat to 176°F and place your metal molds and other tools on the paper.
 Leave it all there for ten minutes and all the residual wax will end up on the paper.
 All that remains now is for you to wipe the equipment clean with paper towels (watch out, it will be very hot to handle), let the wax set, peel it off and set the wax paper sheet aside for another future usage.

-And this is worth underlining: one of the advantages of waxed paper is that it can be reused again and again.
+It is worth underlining that one of the advantages of greaseproof paper is that it can be reused again and again.
 As long as it only comes in contact with wax and does not get soiled (by candle dye, for example), just let the wax set, peel off and voilà!

-Waxed paper is very affordable: in a regular supermarket, a 75 feet (23 meters) roll is typically priced under 2 dollars.
+Both baking and waxed paper are very affordable: in a regular supermarket, a 75 feet (23 meters) roll is typically priced under 2 dollars.
 But you can find it cheaper when you buy larger quantities (or in this case, bigger rolls): check websites that cater to restaurants and industrial kitchens.
 And when it's marked off, do not hesitate to stock up on it.